mteam88/mteam88/README.md

 Student Developer
 -----------------

 Love to learn.
-Please hire me as an intern at a blockchain company.
-I aslo do freelancing for MEV and blockchain.
+I do freelancing for MEV and blockchain.

 * 🌍  I'm based in USA, EST
 * 🧠  Rust